leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

   - 2D model with pre-trained architecture (for rule gatk CNNScoreVariants)
   - SNP tranches: (for rule gatk4_FilterVariantTranches)
   - Indel tranches: (for rule gatk4_FilterVariantTranches)

-*Note. because the settings in the first pipeline (human_genomics_pipeline) was not changed in this quality_bench1.0 (just changes to settings in vcf_annotation_pipeline), I used the human_genomics_pipeline output from quality_bench1.0*

 (see run settings/output for [human_genomics_pipeline - quality_bench1.4](https://github.com/ESR-NZ/human_genomics_pipeline/tree/quality_bench1.4), [vcf_annotation_pipeline - quality_bench1.4](https://github.com/ESR-NZ/vcf_annotation_pipeline/tree/quality_bench1.4) and [parabricks - quality_bench1.4]() for more detail)